-If you were to go trainer to trainer and ask them what their experience was like as a new trainer, many will probably have remotely different experiences.
-However, there are a couple things trainers quickly learn on the job that remain the same for most trainers.
+If you were to go to a trainer and ask them what their experience was like as a new trainer, many will probably have remotely different experiences.
+However, there are a couple of things trainers quickly learn on the job that remains the same for most trainers.
 For you new or prospective trainers, here are 10 tips for new personal trainers.

 1. Use a Client Management Software

 Client management software can save you big time in the time management department.
 Primarily because it consolidates all of the tools you need into a single platform.
-Rather then bouncing in and out of google docs, gmail, Excel, Word, or any other software, you can accomplish everything in the same place.
+Rather than bouncing in and out of Google Docs, Gmail, Excel, Word, or any other software, you can accomplish everything in the same place.

 With features like…